This is a work in progress last edited February 2019

 Telstra was anxious about setting precedents.
 It is clear from correspondence between Telstra’s corporate secretary and AUSTEL, prior to us signing the Fast Track Settlement Proposal, that only us four COT cases were to be offered this option.
 The settlement offer was only valid until 5pm Tuesday 23 November 1993, upon which time it would lapse and be replaced by the arbitration process offered to further complainants.

 By this time, AUSTEL was dealing with another dozen or so COT cases.
 This special treatment, in terms of having a commercial assessment rather than the arbitration, may have been a ‘reward’ for the efforts we had made over such a long period of suffering business losses.
 Conversely, however, we were also pressured by this rush — we would lose the option for a commercial assessment if we didn’t sign by 23 November, a mere five days away.
+On signing this 23 November agreement I notified the other three COT Cases and Senator Richard Alston (Shadow Minister for communications) that I was withdrawing my support for the Senate Inquiry into Telstra.
+I explained that I had accepted AUSTEL’s promise of an early settlement by April 1994.

 30 November 1993: This Telstra internal memo, FOI document folio D01248, from Telstra’s group manager – customer affairs and TIO council member, to Telstra’s, customer projects executive office.
 Subject: TIO AND COT.
 This was written seven days after the four COT cases had signed the TIO-administered Fast Track Settlement Proposal: